Menopause and Headaches: How are they Connected?

 Headache is a general term to describe pain in the head region.
 Tension headaches are the most common type during menopause, but sinus headaches and cluster headaches are also prevalent during menopause.

 Migraines are another specific type of headache.
-But they are more severe and long-lasting, and they’re often accompanied by visual and sensory symptoms during menopause.
+However, they are more severe and long-lasting, and they’re often accompanied by visual and sensory symptoms during menopause.

 Q. Can menopausal headaches and migraines be a sign of an underlying health problem?